COS301-SE-2023/Pronto/design/back-end/architecture/ReadMe.md

 ### B. Scalability
 #### Definition:
-The product should be at first able to scale to accommodate for typical traffic that would be expected by an instituion during peak times, then this should extend out to multiple institions per region.
+The product should be at first able to scale to accommodate for typical traffic that would be expected by an institutions during peak times, then this should extend out to multiple institutions per region.
 #### Acceptance Criteria:
 - Autoscalling of the microservices used will be able to accommmodate changing traffic on a regular basis.
 - Different instances of the back-end will be deployed per major reason to decouple scaling, allowing for different regions and resources to scale up accordingly.